TestCentric/testcentric-gui/web/input/index.md

 # Versioning

 The **TestCentric GUI** uses semantic versioning, with specific exceptions and clarification regarding what is considered a breaking change.
-See the [VERSIONING](./VERSIONING.md) file for more information.
+See the VERSIONING file in the root of the distribution for more information.
 The current version is 1.4.0.

 # License